andrea-mitridate/PTArcade/docs/inputs/config.md

 :   :octicons-milestone-24: Default: `True` –
-    If `bhb_th_prior = True` the prior for the SMBHB signal parameters will be chosen to reflect predictions from astrophysical models[^1] (this is only relevant if you have selected `smbhb = True` in the [model file][model] or [`mod_sel = True`](#+config.mod_sel)
+    If `bhb_th_prior = True` the prior for the SMBHB signal parameters will be chosen to reflect predictions from astrophysical models (this is only relevant if you have selected `smbhb = True` in the [model file][model] or [`mod_sel = True`](#+config.mod_sel)
     in the configuration file).
+(1)
+    { .annotate }

+    1. For more info on the astrophysical models used to derived these priors see [here][NG15newphys] and [here][NG15astro]

 [`A_bhb_logmin`](#+config.A_bhb_logmin){ #+config.A_bhb_logmin }